EmmanuelSHS/LeetCode/README.md

 	Given a string s and a dictionary of words dict, determine if s can be break into a space-separated sequence of one or more dictionary words.

+LINT_sort_2_sum.cpp:

+	Given an array of integers, find two numbers such that they add up to a specific target number.